 Emotional stability and strength are very important when it comes to your eating behaviors.
 Our brain connects food with happiness and if you’re emotionally dependent on the behaviors of others, you’ll binge out on food as soon as those people behave in harmful ways towards you.

-Self-love and body-acceptance are crucial parts in recovering from eating disorders.
+Self-love and body-acceptance are crucial parts of recovering from eating disorders.
 Unconditionally loving your body and your personality is the real source for excellent health and happiness!

-I hope this was helpful for you!
-If you’re interested into more information about Binge Eating Disorder and how to overcome it, please check out my free online course and my Youtube Channel.
+I hope this was helpful to you!
+If you’re interested in to more information about Binge Eating Disorder and how to overcome it, please check out my book The Anti-Binge Plan (Kindle, Paperback, Audible) and my Youtube Channel.